brandonkal/deno-lib/README.md

 ### yaml-formatter.ts

 Parses YAML or JSON input and prints out YAML documents with a stable object sort.
 Ideal for converting JSON to YAML.
 Useful as a lightweight CLI or as a formatting function.

 ### yaml-tag.ts

 Write YAML within TypeScript programs for cleaner and more concise code.
 This module provides the following exports:

 - y (yaml text tagged template function)
 - printYaml (JS Object Array to YAML multi-document text)

-### testutils.ts

-Utilities for testing.
-Replicates expect and mocks out functions such as describe from Jest.
-Useful for porting Node libraries.

 ## Others